 \begin{Definition} A morphism $f: X \to Y$ of truncated geometric stacks is \emph{weakly smooth} if it is flat, tamely presented, and the diagonal $\Delta_f: X \to X \times_Y X$ has \stable coherent pullback.
 A tamely presented truncated geometric stack is weakly smooth if it is so over $\Spec \kk$. \end{Definition}

 The requirement that $f$ be tamely presented here is mostly for convenience.
-The following results provide the main sources of morphisms with \stable coherent pullback in our motivating applications.
+The following results capture how morphisms with \stable coherent pullback and infinite Tor-dimension arise in our applications.
 In particular, Proposition \ref{prop:wprosmoothcohdiagb} and \cite[Prop.
 1.2.1, Prop.
 1.7.1]{KV04} imply the weak smoothness of the jet scheme of an affine variety which is \'etale over $\A^n$.

 \begin{Proposition} Suppose that $X \in \GStkkplus$ is weakly smooth and that $Y \in \GStkkplus$ has \stable coherent pullback over $\kk$ (for example, $\kk$ is a field and $Y \in \GStkkplus$ is arbitrary).
 Then any tamely presented morphism $f: Y \to X$ has \stable coherent pullback. \end{Proposition} \begin{proof} We can factor $f$ as $Y \to X \times Y \to X$.
 The first factor is the base change of $\Delta_X$ along the tamely presented morphism $(\id_X \times f)$, and the second is the base change of $Y \to \Spec \kk$ along the tamely presented morphism $X \to \Spec \kk$.
 Thus each factor and their composition have \stable coherent pullback by hypothesis and Proposition \ref{prop:cohpullprops}. \end{proof}